vcamp314/schemed-parsing/README.rst

     names, blocklist = schemedparsing.parse('sample text', parsing_schemes)

-For the structure of the above :code:`parsing_scheme` parameter, please see the parsing scheme example document in the docs folder <./docs/parsing-scheme-example.rst>`
+For the structure of the above :code:`parsing_scheme` parameter, please see the  `parsing scheme example <https://github.com/vcamp314/schemed-parsing/blob/master/docs/parsing-scheme-example.rst>`_ document in the docs folder

 The result will be a tuple of lists, the first element of which will contain the names extracted by the parsing.
 The second element of the tuple will contain any blocks found, or an empty list if none are found.